freeCodeCamp/guide/pages/docs/certificates-guide/use-rgb-to-color-elements-gray/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use RGB to Color Elements Gray"
+title: "Use RGB to Color Elements Gray"
+parent: "certificates-guide"
 ---

 RGB value for gray: `rgb(128, 128, 128)`